 To say there are a lot of online guitar lesson platforms out there would be a gross understatement.
 As a guitarist and reviewer, I’ve tried many, if not most of them.
-To be honest, I doubted Pickup Music would impress me much–how could it, being but one of a vast sea of platforms, most of which contain more content than any guitarist could possibly digest in one lifetime?

-It’s hard to say what, exactly, it is–it could be the attractive personalities of the instructors, or the brilliant arrangement and accessibility of their top-quality content, or something else entirely.
+It’s hard to say what, exactly, it is–it could be the attractive personalities of the instructors or the brilliant arrangement and accessibility of their top-quality content, or something else entirely.
 Whatever the case, Pickup Music is a rising star in the industry, and justifiably so.

 Key Features